-Now that you’ve created your courses homepage, we’ll walk you through how to upload all your hard work onto Teachable seamlessly so you can get ready for launch!
+The bulk of the work to create and publish your course comes from writing your course content, filming your video lessons, and developing PDF workbooks.
+Uploading it to Teachable is the easy part.
+After all, that’s how we support you in monetizing your expertise.
+Now that you’ve created your homepage, we’ll walk you through how to upload all your hard work onto Teachable seamlessly so you can get ready for launch.

 Think about your curriculum and how you want your students to progress through your course.
 At Teachable, a course is made of sections and lessons.

 You may have used Google Drive, Microsoft Docs, video files, and PDFs to create your content.
 Teachable allows you to upload your content from:

 In whichever platform you’ve used to develop content, rename and organize them by Section1-Lesson1.
 This will make the upload process much easier.
 And make sure your file types are in the recommended sizes, file types, and resolution:

 All organized and ready to create and publish your course?
 Now it’s time to upload.
 So head over to Course > Curriculum in your school admin.
 Here’s how you can upload your course in a few minutes:

 Repeat for all the sections you have in your course until you’ve uploaded your entire curriculum.
 You can preview your course by hitting the preview button.
 And you’ll be able to see how your students would interact with your course and if the order that you’ve set makes sense.

 If there are things you want to move around, you can drag and drop lessons within their section, as well as move them to a different section.